NVIDIA/NVFlare/docs/faq.rst

     The admin commands to the clients pass through the server.
 If for some reason the command is delayed by the network, or if the client command takes a long time to process, the admin console will experience a delay for the response.
 The default timeout is 10 seconds.
-You can use the “set_timeout” command to adjust the command timeout.
+You can use the "set_timeout" command to adjust the command timeout.
 If this timeout value is set too low, the admin command may not reach the client to execute the command.

 #.
 Why do commands sometimes fail?